f5devcentral/f5-agility-labs-adc/docs/class7/modules/module02.rst

     b.
 What is the status of the pool and its members?

 7. Go to **Local Traffic>Virtual Servers**, what is the status of your virtual server?

     a.
 Browse to your **www_vs** virtual server.
 Which members are taking traffic?

     b.
 Just for fun reverse the monitor.
+Go to Properties of the pool and change the Reverse setting to Yes.
+Update the pool and browse to your virtual server again.

        Now when **200 OK** is returned it indicates the server is not responding successfully.
 You can see where this would be useful if you were looking for a 404 (bad page) response.

        Once completed, please go back and undo your changes to the monitor.